xtool-org/xtool/README.md

 # xtool

 Cross-platform Xcode replacement.
-Build and deploy iOS apps with SwiftPM on Linux and macOS.
+Build and deploy iOS apps with SwiftPM on Linux, Windows, and macOS.

 ## Overview